pulp/pulp-oci-images/docs/multi-process-images.md

 * `NUM_WORKERS` An integer that specifies the number of worker processes (which perform syncing, importing of content, and other asynchronous operations that require resource locking.)
 Defaults to 2.

+* `PULP_GUNICORN_TIMEOUT` A positive integer that specifies the [timeout for gunicorn process](https://docs.gunicorn.org/en/stable/settings.html#timeout).
+Default to 90.

+* `PULP_API_WORKERS` A positive integer that specifies the number of [gunicorn worker processes](https://docs.gunicorn.org/en/stable/settings.html#workers) for handling Pulp API requests.
+Default to 2.

+* `PULP_CONTENT_WORKERS` A positive integer that specifies the number of [gunicorn worker processes](https://docs.gunicorn.org/en/stable/settings.html#workers) for handling Pulp Content requests.
+Default to 2.

-To add one of them, modify the command you use to start pulp to to include syntax like the following at the beginning: Instead of `podman run`, specify `podman run -e NUM_WORKERS=4`
+To add one of them, modify the command you use to start pulp to include syntax like the following at the beginning: Instead of `podman run`, specify `podman run -e NUM_WORKERS=4 -e PULP_GUNICORN_TIMEOUT=30 ...`

 ### Command to specify